jcnguyen/research-2015/louvain-java/src-performance/README-perf.txt

 The command line arguments are as follows: input            Input file name.
 Extension should be .pairs for unweighted
                    graphs and .wpairs for weighted graphs. output           Output file name.
-Extension should be .graph. v	       	  V is the scaling parameter that rates the importance of the weight of intercluster edges (with respect to the weight of the intra-cluster edges).
+No extension - the algorithm will append the file endings. v	       	  V is the scaling parameter that rates the importance of the weight of intercluster edges (with respect to the weight of the intra-cluster edges).
 Can be between 0 and 1, inclusive.